 Katsuya wasn’t much immediate help, but while we were in the station, we met a kid who was able to help us find another rumour demon sidequest.
 I mean… the kid was eventually able to help us.
 Turns out you have to talk to the kid twice and it didn’t occur to us.
 As for the demon, she was a real pain, basically full boss quality, which is impressive for a gag demon that’s basically an old woman living in a dresser, no joke.
 Her hideout was an optional dungeon: a factory, which had been shut down under mysterious circumstances and had multiple numbered, locked doors.
 The only section we could currently access was Door #1, so it’s clear how this dungeon was going to play out, especially once you learn what was inside: the dungeon was used to house old demons in case you wanted their cards or Pact items.
 Basically like the two optional dungeons in P1, but with some signs of plot and a hub structure instead of an inconvenient linear layer structure.

 A few other notable stops, all of them in the new district.
 First off: Yukino and Maya’s place of work, where we learned Yukino has a crush on her mentor, an older man who only sees her as an apprentice and coworker.
 Next: Maya’s apartment, a disaster of a mess, and mention of a cleaner roommate who has yet to make an appearance.
-Oh, and no big deal about our number three: the adult Maki Sonomura, who was wearing with a nearby therapist!
+Oh, and no big deal about our number three: the adult Maki Sonomura from Persona 1, who was wearing with a nearby therapist!
 She was basically just here as a cameo, at least for the time being.
 Last of all, the rumourmonger in this region was a woman who identified herself as a “genie,” and also served as a “fortune teller” who could give you a random buff.
 I don’t know what to say about that.
 After all those stops, we got a dragon persona named Longma, and it was time to get on with the plot.

 After the party gave up on the rumourmongers, they decided to go back to the Detective Agency.
 Kyle and I had already done this, but it didn’t advance the plot until after you do the pointless lap ’round the rumourmonger circle.
-Thanks to Tadashi, the party finally clues into what was going on with Lisa and her friends: her friends had met up with a big-name music agent thanks to Joker (the agent himself being another of Joker’s gifted), and Joker arranged for them to become big-time idols.
-They had advertised their debut with a poster of themselves and also Lisa in silhouette, to goad her into joining them.
+Thanks to Tadashi, the party finally clues into what was going on with Lisa and her friends: her friends had met up with a big-name music agent thanks to Joker (their agent being another of Joker’s gifted), and Joker arranged for them to become big-time idols.
+They had advertised their debut with a poster of themselves and also Lisa in silhouette, intending to goad her into joining them.
 Again, this was all totally obvious by this point.
 The party agreed to go where the two new idols were filming a music video to interrogate them.
 That just so happened to be the arcade from earlier, and of course it had been turned into a dungeon.

 Something about this dungeon annoyed me, and I’m a little embarrassed to admit that I went through it without thoroughly exploring.
 I think I wanted to go back to the overworld before getting serious for some reason that I no longer remember, but didn’t, and somehow that translated to my dumb ass just walking past all the optional paths to the end.
 We ran into a number of cultists in this dungeon, who, being human, couldn’t be negotiated with for cards (although you’d think we could negotiate with them for safe passage or money, SMT usually allows that!).
 They were all wearing themed zodiac masks, which revealed that the remaining two executives of the Masked Circle would be Taurus and Aquarius themed.
 Each cultist type was also elementally aligned: Leos were fire, Scorpios water, Tauruses earth, and Aquariuses air.
 That might sound silly (“Aquarius = air”), but it corresponds to the elemental alignment of actual western astrology, so it’s western astrology that’s silly, if anything.
 In any event, my weird-behaviour-that-I-can’t-even-explain-in-hindsight made this our fastest dungeon on record so far at only twenty minutes, and I have little to say about the dungeon, even though it showed a lot of potential with rooms based on different arcade cabinets and activities!

 The party got close to the idols by signing on to be extras in their music video, after which Lisa’s friends revealed that they knew she was there.
-I should probably introduce these two at last: there’s Miho “Mee-ho” Ogishima and Mami “Sheba” Shibata.
+I should probably introduce these two at long last: there’s Miho “Mee-ho” Ogishima and Mami “Sheba” Shibata.
 They tried to talk Lisa into working with them and their (evil) agent, Sasaki, but she blew them off, both because she genuinely didn’t want to be an idol and because of their weird, yet-unrevealed falling-out.
 Oh, and their evil agent, that’s probably a factor too.
 The girls told Lisa to meet them at the record label if she changed her mind, since they would be doing a radio interview there.
 Since they were our only lead to Joker at the moment, this turned out to be the next dungeon.

 Before hitting the next dungeon, we summoned a Jack Frost Persona (hello, mascot!) as well as the Angel Persona.